Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Once your historical data is clean, start with accounts payable automation because it delivers immediate time savings.
 Connect your corporate cards to your accounting platform so transactions automatically import, then set up receipt capture through mobile apps so supporting documentation attaches to each transaction.

 Approval workflows come next.
-Define spending limits that trigger approvals, designate approvers by department, and establish rules for which expense categories need additional review.
-The goal is creating a system where 90% of routine expenses flow through automatically while the 10% that need scrutiny get routed to the right person.
+Define spending limits that trigger approvals, designate approvers by department, and establish rules for which expense categories need additional review as a basic form of risk management.
+The goal is creating a system where 90% of routine expenses flow through automatically while the 10% that need scrutiny get routed to the right person, protecting sensitive financial data along the way.

 Step 3 Connect Revenue Platforms